LudoTassini/smbud-project-2023/readme.md

+# Systems and Methods for Big and Unstructured Data project - A.Y.
+2023/2024

+This project consisted of choosing two technologies between Neo4J, MongoDB and ElasticSearch and performing some analyses on two datasets of our choosing.

 The assignment folder comprises the following:
 - the project report in PDF format
 - a "Colab Notebooks" folder with the two Python notebooks containing the code for the extra work (one notebook for MongoDB, one notebook for Neo4j)